Ar-maan05/mcp-persist/README.md

   delivery is push-based; SQLite has no native notification and falls back to polling (`subscribe(stream_id, poll_interval=0.5)`).
-- **Connection cost:** Redis and Postgres subscribers each hold a dedicated connection for their lifetime — size your pool for the expected number of concurrent subscribers.
+- **Connection cost:** Redis and Postgres subscribers each hold a dedicated connection for their lifetime; size your pool for the expected number of concurrent subscribers.
 See [docs/production.md](docs/production.md) for sizing.

 ## Cross-backend migration: `migrate()`

-Copy events from one store to another — e.g. SQLite → Postgres as a single-node deployment grows, or Redis → Postgres for durability:
+Copy events from one store to another, e.g. SQLite → Postgres as a single-node deployment grows, or Redis → Postgres for durability:

 ```python